Carlos Colón: Later years and retirement (1993–present)

 Colón's name began being rumored as a possible inductee to the WWE Hall of Fame in late 2011.
 Despite expressing joy at the idea of accompanying Pedro Morales, he dismissed this as a rumor and noted that WWE personnel had not formally contacted him.
 Ultimately, the 2012 Class did not include him.
 The following year, Eddie and Orlando Colón noted that they supported a potential induction.
 On March 11, 2014, Colón was officially announced as part of that year's class.
 He considered it the "realization of a dream" and admitted that at one point, he began to doubt that he was ever being inducted.
-This class was completed by The Ultimate Warrior, Jake Roberts, Lita, Paul Bearer, and Mr. T. He was inducted by his sons Eddie and Carly, and nephew, Orlando in the official ceremony held at the Smoothie King Center in New Orleans, Louisiana.
+This class was completed by Ultimate Warrior, Jake Roberts, Lita, Paul Bearer, and Mr. T. He was inducted by his sons Eddie and Carly, and nephew, Orlando in the official ceremony held at the Smoothie King Center in New Orleans, Louisiana.
 Colón became the third Puerto Rican inducted, the first being Morales and the second being Johnny Rodz.
 WWC held a series of homages, the first of which was held by his immediate family.
 A more formal ceremony was held on March 30, 2014, and included the participation of long-time rival Chicky Starr, who participated in a skit where he expressed his respect and ended their animosity.
-The promotion went on to announce a Puerto Rico-wide tour, "La Despedida de Carlitos Colón", which would mark Colón's final retirement.
+The promotion went on to announce a Puerto Rico-wide tour, "La Despedida de Carlitos Colón", which would mark Colón's final retirement.On September 27, 2014, in the match of Mighty Ursus, which was a non-title match, Carlos Colón, who was going to serve as a special guest referee, was revealed as Ursu’s mystery opponent.During the match, he applied the figure four hold to Ursus and then turned Carlos around until he surrendered, making this the last match of the Eternal Acrobat of Puerto Rico.